Effect of Primordial Black Holes on the global 21-cm signal: Theoretical model

-where $\frac{dN_{\nu}}{dM}$ is the number of photons produced at frequency $\nu$ per unit stellar mass.
-We calculate this from \texttt{Starburst99} \citep{Starburst_99} assuming a standard Salpeter IMF in the mass range $1 - 100$ $M_{\odot}$ with a metallicity of $0.05 M_{\odot}$.
+where $\frac{dN_{\nu}}{dM}$ is the number of photons produced at frequency $\nu$ per unit of stellar mass.
+We calculated this from \texttt{Starburst99} \citep{Starburst_99} assuming a standard Salpeter initial mass function (IMF) in the $1 - 100$ $M_{\odot}$ mass range with a metallicity of $0.05 M_{\odot}$.